 Rosemoor: the masterpiece of the Royal Horticultural Society

 Days 1–3: From Marazion, near Penzance, visit St Michael’s Mount and Godolphin House.
 Fly to the Isles of Scilly; admire Tresco Abbey Gardens’ exotics.

 Days 6–10: Travel to Devon’s vast Dartmoor National Park; visit Lutyen’s garden at Castle Drogo, the Elizabethan Montacute, the Tudor mansion of Barrington Court, and the Royal Horticultural Society’s Rosemoor, to admire the splendid rose garden.

 Included meals are shown with the symbols B, L and D.

 Monday June 3: Arrive Cornwall

-Meet your tour leader Michael Turner at London Gatwick airport to commence the tour.
+Meet your tour leader Michael Turner at London Heathrow airport to commence the tour.
 Take a morning group flight to Newquay, then transfer by private coach to our hotel in Marazion, near Penzance.
 In the later afternoon we leave for a guided tour of Tremenheere Sculpture Gardens.
 Set in a sheltered valley with spectacular views out to sea and across to St Michael’s Mount, Tremenheere’s large-scale exotic and semi-exotic planting provides the perfect backdrop for contemplative but inspirational artworks by such internationally and nationally renowned artists as James Turrell, Kishio Suga, David Nash, Richard Long and Tim Shaw.
 In the evening we gather for dinner together in our hotel.
 Overnight Marazion (D)